 Now is the time when it all merge together.
 How to do it?

 - create a colour palette

 If you think this cannot be done just like that, you should simply sit down and start drawing.

 Give it a try.
 You have nothing to lose.

 If you need more help with finding your own unique art style, I’ve started working on an in-depth online course.
 If you’re interested, become my beta-tester and help me create a course that will answer YOUR questions.
-The course will be finished in the first quarter of 2020, so by pledging to Stylist tier, you will get a the course with a huge discount!
+The course is available in pre order in my Shop and will be finished in the first quarter of 2020!